-In 2008, former network and data centers developer Larry Hall, purchased an unused missile silo for $300,000 and transformed it into a doomsday bunker.
+In 2008, former network and data center developer Larry Hall purchased an unused missile silo for $300,000 and transformed it into a doomsday bunker.
 This luxury apartment underground will serve as shelter for people who don’t want to become casualties in an apocalyptic event and owns enough cash to burn.

 The whole facility cost $20 million dollars to build and can accommodate up to a dozen families.
 For the years to come, residents can get food from its food stores, fish tanks, and garden planters with grow lamps.
 Apart from a safe home to spend a few years in, the Survival Condo Project also offers five year supply of food per person, mandatory survival training, and internet access for every purchase.